 Claims-Made vs. Occurrence Policies: What’s the Difference?

-book with claims made vs occurrence policies
+woman looking on computer at claims made vs occurrence policies

 Disclaimer: This article is a brief, simplified description intended to help convey the general ideas.
 When it comes to your specific coverage, you should always consult your policy’s actual terms and conditions.